kascheri12/kascheri12.github.io/ubuntu_deployment.md

 Now go back to the first thread where golemapp is running to inspect the logs.

 ```
-# Go back to thread 0 where golemapp is running to inspect logs
+# Go back to the thread where golemapp is running to inspect logs
-# Ctrl b, d
+# Ctrl b, DOWNARROW
-tmux ls  # View all tmux threads
+# Ctrl b, [ ## To initial scrolling mode.
+Use UPARROW to scroll
-tmux a -t 0  # Attach to thread 0
+# Ctrl q    ## To quit scrolling mode.
 ```

 At this point, if there have been no errors your node should appear on <a href="https://stats.golem.network" target="\_blank">Golem Stats Page</a>.
 If not, something has gone wrong and additional troubleshooting is needed.
 Visit <a href="https://chat.golem.network" target="\_blank">Golem Chat</a> for assistance.